|Home | Education | Jobs | Living | Services | Properties | Golf | Businesses | News | Events|

 It is slightly more expensive in Tenerife than on the mainland.
 Since the island does not have any large export industry, they must import most of their food and consumer articles, which naturally provides some higher cost.

 Beaches and Climate in TenerifeTenerife has many excellent sandy beaches, and naturally it is around the major tourist resorts in the south, where the best beaches are located.
 The southern part of Tenerife is often a little warmer than the north.
-The big difference comes from the volcano Teide which parts climate into two zones.
+The big difference comes from the volcano Teide which parts the island's climate into two zones.
 It can be about 5 degrees difference from north to south, and often it rains more in the north, because the clouds stop up at Teide, so the rainfall comes in the northern part of the island, while often the rain escapes in the southern part.

 You can find all kinds of beaches in Tenerife, ranging from black lava sand beaches to beaches with golden sand imported from the Sahara.
 The popular Las Vistas beach located in the south, between Los Christianos and Playa de Las Americas, has been named one of the best beaches on the island and has also attained a Blue Flag.